andr3wmac/IronMogFF7/README.md

 To use an emulator other than DuckStation or BizHawk you must determine the memory address for the PS1 RAM and then enter that address under Custom emulator, then connect.

 # Music Randomization
 To provide music randomization, the mod mutes the original in-game music and plays a random MP3 from a designated folder mapped to that specific game track.
-This part is optional and the mod will run fine without it.

 Please note: Due to copyright restrictions, the MP3 files are not included in the repository or release files.
 Instead, we provide a Python script that automatically downloads and processes tracks from Final Fantasy VI, VII, VIII, and IX to build the curated music folder.

 You can find the instructions for this script [here](https://github.com/andr3wmac/IronMogFF7/tree/main/tools/music).
+This feature is optional and not required to play.

 # How to Build
 Currently only Windows platforms are supported and Microsoft Visual Studio 2022 is recommended.